 Crohn’s disease is a form of inflammatory bowel disease (IBD).

 IBDs are generally diagnosed using an endoscopy, colonoscopy, radiologic and blood or stool tests.
 For Crohn's disease specifically, there is no single test that can confirm Crohn's.
 Crohn's symptoms are often similar to other conditions like bacterial infections.
 Healthcare providers will use medical history and diagnostic testing to exclude potential causes of symptoms before diagnosing Crohn's.
 The process can often take some time.

-For more information regarding diagnosing testing, the Crohn's and Colitis Foundation and National Institute of Diabetes, Digestive and Kidney Diseases provide detailed descriptions of the diagnosis process.
+For more information regarding diagnosing testing, the links below provide detailed descriptions of the diagnosis process.

 Social Sciences, Health, and Education Library